oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-understand-requirements.md

 ## Introduction

-We will go through "a life in a day" of a data analyst.
+We will go through a day in the life of a Data Analyst.
 We will start with the Monday morning of a fictitious team.
 This team is assigned a task and can use your help in completing it.

 Estimated Time: 5 minutes